-Additionally, in keeping with the Ministry of Education document, Learning for All - A Guide to Effective Assessment and Instruction for All Students, class profile meetings are held up to two times during the school year (fall and spring).
-To help provide a deeper understanding of the range of student interests, styles and abilities, our teachers gather information from a variety of sources, including the Bloorview Learning Profile Continuum, as well as other standardized and informal assessment tools.
-In this way, the development of class profiles can assist teachers to plan daily assessment and instruction that enables every student to learn and achieve success.
+Additionally, in keeping with the Ministry of Education document, Learning for All - A Guide to Effective Assessment and Instruction for All Students, meetings are held regularly throughout the school year.).
+To provide a deeper understanding of the range of student interests, styles and abilities, our educators gather information from a variety of sources, including the Bloorview Learning Profile Continuum, as well as other standardized and informal assessment tools.

-15. EDUCATIONAL AND OTHER ASSESSMENTS
+16. EDUCATIONAL AND OTHER ASSESSMENTS